-- Bolero, Rumba, and Cha Cha inspired this dance.
+- Bolero, Rumba, and Cha Cha inspired it.

 - The basic is a small square.
-As a matter of fact, it uses a box-like pattern that moves side, side /forward, side/side, back and takes 3 counts of 8 to complete.
+As a matter of fact, it uses a box-like pattern that moves (leader) side/together/forward/tap, side/together/back/tap.
+Of course, the follower will do the natural opposite.

 - Depending on the music’s tempo, a triple step can replace the tap step.

 - Less is more for beginners.
-However, more advanced couples will find themselves using ‘fancy footwork’.
+But, more advanced couples will find themselves using ‘fancy footwork’.